Da Thadiya

-The film released on 21 December 2012 to mixed to positive reviews from critics and audience.
-It is the only film where actor Nivin Pauly acts in a negative role.
+The film was released on 21 December 2012 with mixed to positive reviews from critics and audience.

 Plot

 The film tells the love story of an obese youth named Luke John Prakash.
-His close pal is his cousin Sunny Jose Prakash, a video jockey.
-Luke comes from a wealthy family, and his grandfather, Prakash was once mayor of Kochi and formed his own political party.
+His close pal is his cousin, Sunny, a video jockey.
+Luke comes from a wealthy family and his grandfather, Prakash, was once mayor of Kochi and formed his own political party.
 Since childhood, Luke was in love with another obese girl named Ann Mary Thadikkaran, whose parents are working in an insurance company.
 One day, Ann Mary's parents get a transfer to Ernakulam and she along with her parents shifts there, leaving Luke heartbroken.

-Many years later, Ann Mary comes back to meet Luke in his house and surprisingly she has lost weight.
+Many years later, Ann Mary comes back to meet Luke at his house and surprisingly she has lost weight.
 One day, Ann Mary takes Luke to a restaurant.
 He falls and breaks the chair.
 Realizing she is not so fond of his obesity, Luke embarks on Vaidyar's Clinic, an Ayurvedic centre run by Rahul Vaidyar to lose weight.
-One day, Luke escapes from the Ashram to meet Ann Mary on the Christmas Eve.
-There he is shocked to realize that Ann Mary is not in love him at all.
+One day, Luke escapes from the Ashram to meet Ann Mary on Christmas Eve.
+There he is shocked to realize that Ann Mary is not in love with him at all.
 Luke finds out through Rahul, who came for the Christmas Dinner with Ann Mary, that she is the marketing head of Vaidyar's Clinic and that she is in love with him and insults him.
-Rahul does a big punch on Luke, which brings him to the ground.
+Rahul does a big special punch on Luke, which brings him to the ground.
 Rahul insults his figure, and says that he is "just a mere machine that produces feces".
-Luke feels he is a good for nothing.
-However his grandmother Knight Rider motivates him by telling fat people are broad-minded and Prakash who was also fat was the mayor of Kochi had achieved much.
-In a dream, Luke sees Prakash telling that generations are necessary to accomplish the unfinished tasks of their forefathers.
+Luke feels he is good for nothing.
+However, his grandmother, Knight Rider, motivates him by telling fat people are broad-minded and that Prakash who was also fat was the mayor of Kochi and had achieved much.
+In a dream, Luke sees Prakash saying that generations are necessary to accomplish the unfinished tasks of their forefathers.
 Inspired by this, Luke joins his father's political party Prakash Congress and finally becomes the mayor of Kochi.
 Ann Mary's father Joshua comes to meet Luke in the Mayor's office.
 He tells Luke that Ann Mary is very upset after the incident that happened in their house and she wants to meet him.
-Ann Mary says that Rahul is a corrupt person and he is making money by decreasing the self-esteem of many people through advertisements and posters and he is engaged to girl called Sowmya.
-She tells that the god punished her for insulting Luke.
+Ann Mary says that Rahul is a corrupt person and he is making money by decreasing the self-esteem of many people through advertisements and posters and he is engaged to a girl named Sowmya.
+She says that god punished her for insulting Luke.
 Luke raides Rahul's business forcing Rahul to go into hiding.
-He then discovers Rahul at his hiding place, beats him and warns him to stop his business, thus taking his revenge for beating him.
+He then finds that Rahul is hiding at Vaidyar's Clinic.
+Luke dresses up as Santa Claus, overpowers Rahul, and does a big special punch on his stomach, thus taking his revenge for beating him.
+Luke leaves after warning him to stop his business.